Dun-sin/react-open-source-projects/README.md

 #### 9. [ReactPlay](https://github.com/reactplay/react-play) - An open-source platform to learn, create and share ReactJS projects with the developer community

 #### 10. [CustomCodeEditor](https://github.com/DhanushNehru/CustomCodeEditor) - An open-source tool allows users to write, test, and execute code in various programming languages

+#### 11. [Heroship](https://github.com/mechseiko/heroship) - An open-source tool that allows you to create stunning website hero sections in minutes by answering a few questions and instantly generate a beautiful, ready-to-use hero design with exportable code.